pugjs/pug/README.md

  - `compileDebug`  When `false` no debug instrumentation is compiled
  - `pretty`    Add pretty-indentation whitespace to output _(`false` by default)_

 ## Browser Support

+Pug templates generate javascript which generates HTML.
+The HTML can be run in any browser.
+(Is that true?)
+The generated Javascript can be run in any browser (Is that true?).
+Some people also want to compile the Pug templats in the browser.
+For production applications that is ill advised.
+The Pug compiler is a large javascript file, and the process is slow.
+For production applications, it makes more sense to precompile the templates on the server, and just serve the javascript or HTML.

+On the other hand, if you want to use Pug. js, and you do not have a Node.js server, then it may make sense to use the browsers Javascrpt engine to compile the templates and save them to the server.
+At least two grups are working on this.

 The latest version of pug can be [downloaded for the browser in standalone form](https://pugjs.org/js/pug.js).
 It only supports the very latest browsers, though, and is a large file.
 It is recommended that you pre-compile your pug templates to JavaScript.